-- Post work and materials to pupils who are not able to engage digitally - > Post videos/audio of lessons and learning materials on the school website - Devise simple recipes with everyday ingredients and post these on the school website with a video demonstration - Post a video demonstration of physical exercise routines that pupils could do at home. - Set up systems so that groups of learners can work together, either by phone or internet.
+- Post work and materials to pupils who are not able to engage digitally - Upload videos/audio of lessons and learning materials on the school website so that pupils can access these materials at a time that is best suited to them - Devise simple recipes with everyday ingredients and post these on the school website with a video demonstration - Use the school website to post a STEM challenge that pupils can undertake with everyday materials - > Post a video demonstration of physical exercise routines that pupils could do at home. - > Set up systems so that groups of learners can work together, either by phone or internet.